D: Lee Unkrich

 Brilliant animation and all the politics aside, Coco is an enjoyable film, but it's really nothing special when compared with other films in Pixar's catalogue (Toy Story, etc) and much feels like virtue-signalling simply for the sake of it.

 Still, it's one way to immerse youngsters into a culture which would perhaps be alien to them otherwise.
-Overhyped, but certainly not disappointing.
+Overhyped a little, but certainly not disappointing.